kaltura/kaltura-player-android/README.md

 `public static final int OTT_PARNTER_ID = 3009;`

 #### Note:
-Without calling the initialization code on startup `KalturaPlayerNotInitializedError` error will be fired on the `player.loadMedia` callback phase.
+Without calling the initialization code on startup `KalturaPlayerNotInitializedError`, error will be fired on the `player.loadMedia` callback phase.

 ###### Warmup